Bystanders at Work®:

 FORMAT In person (we come to you) Live virtual (you pick the dates)

-DURATION 1 full day for in person;
+DURATION 1 full day (7-8 hours);

 Total of 7 hours split over two days